Homewood Companion

 Video

 Check out the stove in action!
-Discover the Homewood Companion with Zak and Janie (and family!) in this demonstration video:
+Discover the Homewood Companion with Janie and the kids in this demonstration video:

 Ordering

-NZD$11,200 + GST; includes stove, water jacket, stove tools, two oven racks and two oven trays.
-Does not include freight or flue (flue kit requirements vary house to house).
+NZD$12,600 + GST; includes stove, stove tools, two oven racks and two oven trays.
+Does not include freight or flue, warming shelf nor water heating options (as these all vary from house-to-house, see more here).

 ORDER NOW – click here for full ordering information.